Alauddin Husain Shah: Origin and early life

 The origin of the dynasty is not very clear and there are multiple accounts of where it may have originated.
-However it is widely recognised that the dynasty's founder, Alauddin Husain Shah, was either of, Sayyid Arab, or Afghan origin.
+However it is widely recognised that the dynasty's founder, Alauddin Husain Shah, was of ultimately Sayyid Arab origin.

+Francis Buchanan-Hamilton's writings make mention of a manuscript found in the former Bengali capital Pandua which labels Husain as a native of a village named Devnagar in Rangpur who seized an opportunity to redeem the throne of Bengal that his grandfather, Sultan Ibrahim, had held seventy years prior.
 There are local traditions in Rangpur which claim that he was indeed a native of that area.
 It is said that it was Jalaluddin Muhammad Shah who had ousted his grandfather Sultan Ibrahim, and as a result, Husain's father and family migrated to Kamata.
 Buchanan-Hamilton's manuscript is unnamed, and Momtazur Rahman Tarafdar considers the manuscript to have confused Husain Shah of Bengal with Husayn Shah Sharqi of Jaunpur, whose grandfather was Shamsuddin Ibrahim Shah Sharqi, a contemporary of Jalaluddin Muhammad Shah.
 Tarafdar, whose work is written in 1965, makes note that there was no Sultan of Bengal in that period by the name of Ibrahim.
 However, in the 1990s, coins of a Sultan of Bengal by the name of Nasiruddin Ibrahim Shah (r.
 1415/16 – 1416/17) were discovered in Beanibazar, Sylhet which has opened discussion regarding this manuscript once again.